x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-the-voice-mail-preview-partner-id.md

 You can set a Voice Mail Preview partner ID on a Unified Messaging (UM) mailbox policy.
 After you've set the Voice Mail Preview partner ID on a UM mailbox policy, the setting will apply to all UM-enabled users who are linked with that mailbox policy.

 > [!NOTE]
-> You must use the Shell to set the Voice Mail Preview partner ID.
+> You must use Exchange Online PowerShell to set the Voice Mail Preview partner ID.

 For more information about the Voice Mail Preview partner program, see [Voice Mail Preview advisor](voice-mail-preview-advisor.md).